pnp/blog/content/post/azure-devops-workload-identity-federation/index.md

 To access the **properties of the Service Principal** use the **"Managed application in local directory"** link on the Application Registration page.
 ![Service Principal Link](./images/ServicePrincipalLink.png)

-Once you obtained the client id and display name, use the `Grant-PnPAzureADAppSitePermission` script or other method of your choice to grant the service principal necessary permissions:
+Once you obtained the client id and display name, use the `Grant-PnPAzureADAppSitePermission` script, or other method of your choice, to grant the service principal necessary permissions:

 ```powershell
 Grant-PnPAzureADAppSitePermission -AppId $clientId -DisplayName $clientDisplayName -Permissions FullControl
 ```

 Make sure you always grant the minimum required permissions.
-For accessing existing resources within a SharePoint site (e.g. publish change log), consider using the new `*.SelectedOperations.*` scopes, if possible.
+For accessing existing resources within a SharePoint site (e.g. publish a change log), consider using new `*.SelectedOperations.*` scopes, if possible.

 ![Selected Operations API permissions](./images/apiPermissions.png)